brianglass/anastasis/files/thursday_matins4.md

 font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Fair-toned trumpets of Christ, glorious Apostles, sound the trumpet round my dead soul and rouse it from the tomb of despair and harsh sloth, to sing: All you works, praise the Lord.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">By my mindÂ’s perversity I have trampled down your laws, O Christ; a prodigal I have slipped into the depths and by evil habit I remain ever a slave: at the prayers of your Disciples, do not despise me.</span>
+font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">By my mind’s perversity I have trampled down your laws, O Christ; a prodigal I have slipped into the depths and by evil habit I remain ever a slave: at the prayers of your Disciples, do not despise me.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-fareast-font-family:&quot;MS Mincho&quot;;color:red">Theotokion.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">O Mary, Sovereign Lady of the universe, by your prayers free me whose lord is the serpent and who sin continually, and make me ChristÂ’s servant in a holy way of life,<span style="mso-spacerun: yes">  </span>that I may sing: All you works, praise the Lord.</span>
+font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">O Mary, Sovereign Lady of the universe, by your prayers free me whose lord is the serpent and who sin continually, and make me Christ’s servant in a holy way of life,<span style="mso-spacerun: yes">  </span>that I may sing: All you works, praise the Lord.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-fareast-font-family:&quot;MS Mincho&quot;;color:red">Of the Saint.
 Another Irmos.</span>